 He was treated at the first NHS high energy PBT centre at The Christie which was part of a £250 million investment by NHS England and is now treating the vast majority of NHS patients referred for PBT.
 A second NHS centre will open later this year at University College London Hospitals.
 NHS clinical director for cancer Professor Peter Johnson said: “There have been huge advances in precision cancer treatment and proton beam therapy is just one incredible example.
 We are delighted that we have treated 2,000 patients, like Ryan, with thousands more to benefit from this groundbreaking treatment in the coming months and years.”

-See the full report on page 4 of the May 2021 issue of RAD Magazine.
+Published on page 4 of the May 2021 issue of RAD Magazine.